Create Your Own Standard of Having it All

 Don’t wait anymore to take action.
 You deserve to have a meaningful life and career.

 Markell R. Morris is an international speaker, career counselor and job search coach based in Long Beach, CA. Her mission is to help frustrated career changers get excited about their life and career after loss and personal challenges.
 She has created career programs and resources that help her clients gain a sense of direction and hope, so they can go after their goals with confidence.
-Go here to get career advice to discover your meaningful career path- http://www.futures-in-motion.com.
+Download her free ebook, Create a Career You Love, for career advice to discover your meaningful career path.

 REPRINT GUIDELINES: You may reprint these articles free of charge in your newsletter, magazine, or on your web site, provided that they are unedited, and that the copyright, bio slug, and contact information below appears with each article.
 Articles appearing on the web must provide a hyperlink to our website.
 Please provide us with a courtesy copy of the print or email issue containing the article, or the URL of any article posted to the web.
 All articles are written by Markell R. Morris, MA.